atomicdata-dev/atomic-data-docs/src/schema/faq.md

 ## How should a client deal with dot syntax key collisions?

-Atomic Data guarantees `<subject> <predicate>` uniqueness, but when you're working on Atomic Data in an IDE / text editor, you're likely to use the `key` of the `Property`.
+Atomic Data guarantees `<subject> <property>` uniqueness, but when you're working on Atomic Data in an IDE / text editor, you're likely to use the `key` of the `Property`.

 For example: